-As part of its mission to advance public understanding of natural history and the role of naturalists in environmental conservation and management, RINHS has instituted awards recognizing accomplishments of individuals from, or working in, Rhode Island.
+As part of its mission to advance public understanding of natural history and the role of naturalists in environmental conservation and management, the Natural History Survey has instituted awards recognizing accomplishments of individuals from, or working in, Rhode Island.

 - Made significant contributions in the advancement of scientific knowledge of Rhode Island’s organisms, geology, and ecosystems as evidenced by published books, scientific papers, and monographs